REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

 - Some will receive a greater percentage for higher levels of seniority or performance and each company has its own structure.

-- Commission is negotiable although not all agents will agree to negotiate.
+- Commission is negotiable although not all real estate agents will agree to negotiate.
 Find out more about commission rates and opportunities to negotiate commission.

 REAL ESTATE AGENT EXPENSES